Val2504/alx-system_engineering-devops/0x00-shell_basics/README.md

-*7-movethatfile--- this is a script that move the file betty from /tmp/ to /tmp/my_first_directory *8-firstdelete--- this is a script that deletes a file named betty that is stored in /tmp/my_first_directory *9-firstdirdeletion--- this is a script that deletes a directory named my_first_directory from /tmp/ /
+*7-movethatfile--- this is a script that move the file betty from /tmp/ to /tmp/my_first_directory *8-firstdelete--- this is a script that deletes a file named betty that is stored in /tmp/my_first_directory *9-firstdirdeletion--- this is a script that deletes a directory named my_first_directory from /tmp/ *10-back--- this is a script that change the working directory to the previous one /